SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

 ### Microservice-package goal

-The microservice-package plugin is responsible for creating a ZIP file, that can be deployed on the platform.
+The microservice-package plugin is responsible for creating a zip file, that can be deployed on the platform.
 It can be configured by:

 * skip (alias skip.microservice.package) - skip the zip creation.
 True by default
 * manifestFile - points to a manifest file location.
 Default value: ${basedir}/src/main/configuration/cumulocity.json